GTMStack

 CRM Updates and Record Management

 Agents can listen to call recordings, parse emails, and update CRM fields based on what happened in a conversation.
-A sales call where the prospect mentions they’re evaluating a competitor?
-The agent can update the “Competitive Situation” field.
+A sales call where the prospect mentions evaluating a competitor?
+The agent updates the “Competitive Situation” field.
 The prospect says their timeline is Q3?
 The agent updates the close date.
-The prospect asks about a specific integration?
-The agent adds that to the opportunity notes.

 This works because the agent is doing comprehension and data entry, not strategic decision-making.
-The information exists in the conversation; the agent is just moving it to the right field.
-As covered in our complete guide to agentic GTM ops, this kind of structured data extraction from unstructured sources is a strength of modern language models.
+The information exists in the conversation.
+The agent just moves it to the right field.

 Lead Scoring

 Traditional lead scoring uses a points-based system: opened an email (+5), visited the pricing page (+10), is a VP-level title (+15).
 AI agents can do something more sophisticated.
-They can evaluate a lead holistically — considering not just engagement signals but company fit, timing indicators, competitive context, and similarity to past closed-won deals.
+They evaluate a lead as a whole, considering not just engagement signals but company fit, timing indicators, competitive context, and similarity to past closed-won deals.

 Workflows Where AI Agents Fall Short